Events

 Amelia South, owner, NO-BS Herbalist, will lead us on a Foraging Walk looking for both edible and medicinal plants.
 She has over 15 years of experience identifying and using the plants on our property for overall health.

-Depending on what she finds, she will show us how to make something to eat and taste, and/or make medicine following the walk.
+Depending on what she finds, we will come into the kitchen and she will show us how to make something to eat and taste, and/or make medicine following the walk.
+Nibbles and beverages to be served.

 Jun